appliedtechnology/jsfs-tool-dotfiles/README.md

    sh -c "$(curl -fsSL https://raw.githubusercontent.com/appliedtechnology/salt-jsfs-dotfiles/master/script/saltAutomation.sh)"
   ```

-  1. This installation takes quite a lot of time and will ask you for you password a few times
+  - This installation takes quite a lot of time (35 mins) and will ask you for you password a few times
+  - This is a good time for a cup of coffee.
+A few feet away from the computer.

 7. Finally the installation is done.

-Now is a good time to restart your computer.
+   - Now is a good time to restart your computer.

 #### Semi-automatic